John Robb (1862–1913)

-John Robb was born in Alloa on 25 April 1862, the first son of Andrew Robb (1825-1900), the foreman and later Manager of Gaberston Mill, and his wife Mary Bennie Swanson, daughter of John Swanson, a Distillery Manager.
-He had three brothers and a sister, Janet, the mother of classical composer Edward Norman Hay (1889-1943).
+John Robb was born in Alloa on 25 April 1862, the first son of Andrew Robb (1825–1900), the foreman and later Manager of Gaberston Mill, and his wife Mary Bennie Swanson, daughter of John Swanson, a Distillery Manager.
+He had three brothers and a sister, Janet, the mother of classical composer Edward Norman Hay (1889–1943).

 Training

-John trained as an architect in Alloa, likely with John Melvin & Son, before moving to Newcastle upon Tyne in 1882 where he was assistant to Joseph J Lish, an architect who specialized in ecclesiastical work and concrete construction.
-He later returned to Scotland and worked as an architect for a spell before joining the Assessor of Railways and Canals in Edinburgh.
+John trained as an architect in Alloa, likely with John Melvin & Son, before moving to Newcastle upon Tyne in 1882 where he was assistant to Joseph J. Lish, an architect who specialized in ecclesiastical work and concrete construction.
+He was involved in the design and construction of the Clayton Road Wesleyan Church in Jesmond.
+He later returned to Scotland and worked as an architect for a spell, including designing industrial buildings in Glasgow.

 Work

-Around 1891 he joined Midlothian County Council as Assistant County Surveyor.
-On the tragic accidental death of the County Surveyor Thomas Forbes in 1896 Robb took over his role as Suburban Road Surveyor and the following year was appointed County Surveyor from a field of 50 applicants, on a salary of £450pa.
+He worked for a spell with the Assessor of Railways and Canals in Edinburgh. before joining Midlothian County Council as assistant county surveyor in around 1891.
+On the tragic accidental death of the county surveyor, Thomas Forbes, in 1896 Robb took over his role as Suburban road surveyor and the following year was appointed county surveyor from a field of 50 applicants, on a salary of £450 a year.

-The Roads Office grew in importance with the rapid rise of the motor car and Robb led an office with four Road Surveyors for the County areas (Suburban, Calder, Gala Water and Lasswade).
-His younger brother David Haig Robb worked as a surveyor in his department and from 1905 another brother Andrew (1869-1926) joined his department as Chief Clerk or Assistant County Surveyor.
-Yet another brother, James, served as a Road Surveyor for Edinburgh Council.
+The Roads Office grew in importance with the rapid rise of the motor car and Robb led an office with four road surveyors for the county areas (Suburban, Calder, Gala Water and Lasswade).
+His younger brother David Haig Robb worked as a surveyor in his department and from 1905 another brother Andrew (1869-1926) joined his department as chief clerk or assistant county surveyor.
+Yet another brother, James, served as a road surveyor for Edinburgh Council.

-Robb brought many new innovations in road management to Midlothian Council, which was seen as the foremost roads authority in Scotland, not least because it was the first to employ a County Surveyor with all roads in the County controlled from a single office, ensuring equitable allocation of resources.
-In 1902 he was responsible for a Road map of the County published by W&AK Johnston.

-Robb widened, reconstructed and maintained roads in the County and also repaired and rebuilt bridges.
+Robb brought many new innovations in road management to Midlothian Council, which was seen as the foremost roads authority in Scotland, not least because it was the first to employ a county surveyor with all roads in the county controlled from a single office, ensuring equitable allocation of resources.
+In 1902 he was responsible for a road map of the county published by W&AK Johnston.
+Robb widened, reconstructed and maintained roads in the county and also repaired and rebuilt bridges.
 He also designed new bridges at Polton, Roslin, Whelpside, Braidwood and two at Heriot.
-Much of his work involved obtaining road metal from Council-owned or leased quarries such as Kaimes, Blackford, Cortleferry and Barnton.
-In 1907 he treated the members of the County Road Surveyors Association of Scotland to a 'monster blast' that dislodged 8000 tonnes of rock at Kaimes.
+Much of his work involved obtaining road metal from council-owned or leased quarries such as Kaimes, Blackford, Cortleferry and Barnton.
+In 1907 he treated the members of the County Road Surveyors Association of Scotland to a 'monster blast' that dislodged 8,000 tonnes of rock at Kaimes.